hardik-kh/Music-Player/README.md

 # Music-Player

-### This is a Music Player app in which you can store your playlist and play it in various ways like <br/>
+### This is a Music Player app in which you can store songs in your playlist and play it in various ways like <br/>
 ### shuffle and repeat which can be accessed from the app and the notification bar.

 App Screens